Posts Tagged ‘Vicki Logan’

 Vicki Logan has a history of composing and producing outstanding New Age music from the very beginning of her music career.
 By incorporating elements of New Age, Classical, Pop, Jazz, Contemporary Instrumental, plus a divine gift of creativity, her earlier releases set a high standard for her future projects.

-It seems Vicki Logan charts a new direction with every album she produces.
+It seems Vicki Logan charts a new direction with every album.
 Vicki Logan’s music is related to the passage of time, and how she experienced progress while composing and producing her albums along the way.
 Her upbeat music is an excellent example of what can be achieved when a talented artist shares a part of themselves by putting their heart and spirit into the creation of their music.
 This inspiration gives music lovers a chance to also feel special along the way too.

 Discovering the positive and inspiring music of Vicki Logan, and then writing about this friendly and outgoing New Age artist who is so passionate about their music has been personally rewarding.
 Her music is drawn from self conclusions about the ride everyone must travel during our day to day life experiences, and many of her songs were in the top 100 charts, and granted impressive online radio airplay attention worldwide.
-New Age Music World host John P. Olsen has interviewed Vicki Logan.
+New Age Music World blog host John P. Olsen has interviewed Vicki Logan.
 We are pleased to present this interview for Vicki Logan’s fans and our website visitors.

 Interview with Vicki Logan;